NilsEckelt/gh-pages/_posts/2014-11-15-Lightweight Prototypes.md

 ---
-title: Web Monday Talk &ndash; Lightweight Prototypes for Mobile Apps
+title: "Talk: Prototyping"
 layout: post
 description: The value of doing prototypes before you even start developing a project or a single feature is mostly underestimated.
+img: img/talk.png
 ---

+# Web Monday Talk &ndash; Lightweight Prototypes for Mobile Apps

 Yesterday I was invited as a speaker to Web Monday Hamburg.
 It was awesome.